 Equities – normally long only, with a time frame of a few months.
 We can use the leveraged short ETF’s for general moves down in the market.

-Futures – Long and short indices, metals, bonds, currencies, some of the grains; normally for the week, sometimes just for the day.
+Futures – Long and short indices, metals, bonds, currencies; normally for the week, sometimes just for the day.
 These futures also inform our views on the equities market.

 The Learning Cycle.

 Trading is a business.
 If you go into any new business venture you need to develop a plan.
 This South Ocean site will try to help you in your planning.
 As the market and the economy are cyclical, so is the process of learning to trade.
 It is useful to know where you are on that cycle.